 6-inch Fat Daddio’s Anodized Aluminum Cake Pan: This is the best alternative to the 3 qt stainless steel pot.
 Since this cake pan doesn’t retain heat as well as the best performer, this is the second-best choice.

-• IDEAL FOR ANY RECIPE - Designed for round tiered and layered cakes, and deep-dish pizzas.
+- Ideal for any recipe - Designed for small round tiered and layered cakes, and deep-dish...

 3 QT Instant Pot Ceramic Inner Pot: The ceramic version of the 3 Quart Inner Pot performed surprisingly well.
 If you need a non-stick pot for rice or other sticky food, this is a very good choice.